 People with tendinitis often have tenderness at the point where the patellar tendon meets the bone.
 In addition, they may feel pain during running, hurried walking, or jumping.
 A complete rupture of the quadriceps or patellar tendon is not only painful, but also makes it difficult for a person to bend, extend, or lift the leg against gravity.

 If there is not much swelling, the doctor will be able to feel a defect in the tendon near the tear during a physical examination.
 An x ray will show that the patella is lower than normal in a quadriceps tendon tear and higher than normal in a patellar tendon tear.
-The doctor may use an MRI to confirm a partial or total tear.
+The doctor may use an ultrasound or MRI to confirm a partial or total tear.

 Initially, the treatment for tendinitis involves rest, elevating the knee, applying ice, and taking NSAID medications such as aspirin or ibuprofen to relieve pain and decrease inflammation and swelling.
 A series of rehabilitation exercises is also useful.
 If the quadriceps or patellar tendon is completely ruptured, a surgeon will reattach the ends.
-After surgery, a cast is worn for 3 to 6 weeks and crutches are used.
-For a partial tear, the doctor might apply a cast without performing surgery.

 Rehabilitating a partial or complete tear of a tendon requires an exercise program that is similar to but less vigorous than that prescribed for ligament injuries.
 The goals of exercise are to restore the ability to bend and straighten the knee and to strengthen the leg to prevent repeat injury.
-A rehabilitation program may last 6 months, although people can resume many activities before then.

 Osgood-Schlatter disease is a condition caused by repetitive stress or tension on part of the growth area of the upper tibia (the apophysis).
 It is characterized by inflammation of the patellar tendon and surrounding soft tissues at the point where the tendon attaches to the tibia.
 The disease may also be associated with an injury in which the tendon is stretched so much that it tears away from the tibia and takes a fragment of bone with it.
 The disease most commonly affects active young people, particularly boys between the ages of 10 and 15, who play games or sports that include frequent running and jumping.